Skip to main content

 5. Personal & Professional Development (PERSONHOOD)

-Demonstrate a high degree of self-awareness and self-development to foster the effective and ethical use of self in therapy—including a commitment to continual self-evaluation and improvement.
+Demonstrate a high degree of self-awareness and self-development to foster professional relationships and the effective use of self in therapy—including a commitment to continual self-evaluation and improvement.

 1. Markers:

-2. SLO #2: Students will competently apply the Integrative Systemic Therapy approach to clinical decision-making and collaborative treatment with client systems.
+2. SLO #2: Students will competently apply the models of MFT through an Integrative Systemic Therapy approach to clinical decision-making and collaborative treatment with client systems.

 1. Markers:

-1. SLO #3: Students will demonstrate an understanding of the principles of sociocultural attunement as they relate to clinical and professional roles and contexts.
+1. SLO #3: Students will demonstrate an understanding of the principles of cultural competence and humility they relate to clinical and professional roles and contexts.

 1. Markers: